 China is no threat to the United States.
 Yes, they have a growing military budget, now 2nd in the world at $216 billion, far behind ours at $611 billion.
 But our huge trade interdependence makes war, for any reason, completely impractical for both.
 I have advocated in my work, that China is mostly an opportunity if we manage the relationship with calm reason.
-In 2006, I wrote China Now with corporate adviser, N. Mark Lam, to provide entrepreneurs and investors with a comprehensive guide to China’s people, negotiation styles, culture, history, economics, and business dealings.
+In 2006, I wrote China Now with CEO and corporate adviser, N. Mark Lam, to provide entrepreneurs and investors with a comprehensive guide to China’s people, negotiation styles, culture, history, economics, and business dealings.

 We must handle relations with China with our mutual opportunities in mind.
 Consider the current complaints regarding China’s policies on intellectual property rights.
 Let’s look at the facts.
 We track two trends important in this discussion – piracy rates and intellectual collaboration.